QCD thermalization: Ab initio approaches and interdisciplinary connections: Interdisciplinary connections

-However the rapid growth of fluctuations from the inflaton decay leads to a non-linear time evolution that follows along similar lines as outlined in Sec.~\ref{sec:classicalstatistical} for QCD.
+However, the rapid growth of fluctuations from the inflaton decay leads to a non-linear time evolution that follows along lines similar to those outlined in Sec.~\ref{sec:classicalstatistical} for QCD.
 For instance, for scalar fields with weak quartic interaction $\lambda \ll 1$, a corresponding overoccupation $\sim 1/\lambda$ up to a characteristic momentum scale is achieved after the instability.
-Likewise, at this stage, the pre-thermalization~\cite{Berges:2004ce,Arnold:2004ti} of characteristic properties, such as an effective equation of state, is observed in these scalar models~\cite{Podolsky:2005bw}.
+Likewise, at this stage the prethermalization~\cite{Berges:2004ce,Arnold:2004ti} of characteristic properties, including an effective equation of state, is observed in these scalar models~\cite{Podolsky:2005bw}.

-Moreover, a self-similar attractor solution is approached subsequently.
-As compared to the longitudinally expanding QCD plasma, a major difference stems from the isotropic expansion of the universe.
-Some aspects of isotropic expansion can be lifted for the inflaton field dynamics by introducing suitably rescaled (conformal) time and field amplitudes, such that the dynamics is essentially that of Minkowski spacetime without expansion~\cite{Micha:2002ey}.
+Moreover, a self-similar attractor solution is approached subsequently, as discussed in Sec.~\ref{sec:scalar-NTA}.
+Compared to the longitudinally expanding QCD plasma, a major difference stems from the isotropic expansion of the Universe.
+Some aspects of isotropic expansion can be lifted for the inflaton field dynamics by introducing suitably rescaled conformal time and field amplitudes, such that the dynamics is essentially that of Minkowski spacetime without expansion~\cite{Micha:2002ey}.
 In fact if compared to QCD dynamics without expansion, then characteristic dynamical properties such as the values of scaling exponents in the attractor regime agree with what is found for self-interacting scalar field dynamics with quartic interactions in the absence of spontaneous symmetry breaking~\cite{Berges:2016nru}.

-This concerns both the gauge theory's direct energy cascade towards the perturbative high-momentum regime~\cite{Kurkela:2011ti,Schlichting:2012es,Kurkela:2012hp}, as well as the inverse particle cascade towards low momenta in the non-perturbative regime associated with non-thermal fixed points~\cite{Berges:2019oun}.
+This concerns the gauge theory's direct energy cascade toward the perturbative high-momentum regime~\cite{Kurkela:2011ti,Schlichting:2012es,Kurkela:2012hp}, as well as the inverse particle cascade toward low momenta in the non-perturbative regime associated with non-thermal fixed points~\cite{Berges:2019oun}.
 In turn, scalar fields with longitudinal expansion seem to exhibit several universal features shared with QCD dynamics in the transient scaling regime~\cite{Berges:2015ixa}.
-In particular, the inverse cascade essentially follows the behavior of the corresponding non-expanding system because of the strong Bose enhancement of rates at low momena~\cite{Berges:2015ixa}.
+In particular, the inverse cascade essentially follows the behavior of the corresponding non-expanding system because of the strong Bose enhancement of rates at low momenta~\cite{Berges:2015ixa}; see also Sec.~\ref{sec:ECD}.